Sleep Apnea Solutions in Detroit & Allen Park

 - Falling asleep while driving or operating machinery

 Treatment options for sleep apnea in Allen Park, MI, may vary depending on the severity of the condition and the individual’s preferences.
 For those with severe sleep apnea, a doctor may prescribe a CPAP sleep mask.
-However for those that aren’t compliant or can’t tolerate it, take a deep breath and call Detroit dentist Dr. Greg Szalai today and ask about sleep apnea treatment.
+However, for those that aren’t compliant or can’t tolerate it, take a deep breath and call Detroit dentist Dr. Greg Szalai today and ask about sleep apnea treatment.
 Dearborn dentist Dr. Szalai will work with you to determine what other therapy or custom-fit oral appliance or dental device might work best for you to relieve your sleep apnea.
 The most common treatment options include: